timesler/FourLayerRetinalModel-Esler2017/README.md

   * Stimulation waveform (i.e. amplitude and phase duration for a biphasic pulse)

 These parameters are then passed to the simulation function *CellComp4Layer_Ve_f_Plane* which performs the specified simulations (type "help CellComp4Layer_Ve_f_Plane" for more inforation).
 This script can also be used to call the 3-layer version, *CellComp3Layer_Ve_f_Plane*. *CellComp4Layer_Ve_f_Plane* and *CellComp3Layer_Ve_f_Plane* return the extracellular potential in the specified plane in the Fourier domain.
 In order to calculate the longitudinal and transverse components of the membrane potential, this script applies the supplied neurite equation (neur_eq) before calculating the inverse Fourier transform.

+## Utilities

+### NTESparams.m

+*NTESPARAMS* returns the neurite dimensions and physiological parameters defined below.
+This function is called by the simulation scripts described above.
+Parameters can either be returned as double or single precision floats, using mode = 'double' and mode = 'single', respectively.

+### Solve3LayerModelwInsulator.m

+*Solve3LayerModelwInsulator* use MATLAB's symbolic mathematics toolbox to derive expressions for the integration coefficients used to solve the system of partial differential equations which define extracellular potential in the four layer model of the retina.
+See *CellComp4Layer_Ve_f_Plane* for an implementation of these coefficients.

+This script was used to conduct the analysis presented in:

+* \<Enter correct reference here\>